Celebrating 10 Years Of Hands-On History!

 Learn about history first-hand!

 Step into the living quarters below the deck of a canal boat, operate a miniature boat through a tiny stretch of canal and more!
-The Interpretive Center, opened in 2003, offers interactive exhibits and displays to recount the fascinating creation of the Wabash & Erie Canal--the largest manmade waterway in the United States.
+The Interpretive Museum, opened in 2003, offers interactive exhibits and displays to recount the fascinating creation of the Wabash & Erie Canal--the largest manmade waterway in the United States.
 Guests can get a glimpse of life in the 1850s canal era and learn about the land, water and wildlife in early Indiana.

 souvenir apparel, cards, old-fashioned wooden toys and music, as well